chinelon/Practicum/readme.md

 ## 🧁 Final Thoughts

-This thesis is not just about security – it’s about **making security accessible and fun** for developers like you and me! 🎉
+This thesis is not just about security – it’s about **making security accessible and easier to integrate** for developers like you and me!

-I hope this work inspires better habits, safer APIs, and maybe even a few “a-ha!” moments. 💡
+I hope this work inspires better habits, safer APIs. 💡

 Thanks for stopping by – feel free to explore the code, read the paper, and reach out if you have any questions!

-Made with ❤️ and a little bit of caffeine ☕
+Made with a lot  of caffeine ☕
-– [Your Name Here]

----

-📬 Want to connect?
-[LinkedIn] | [GitHub] | [Email]
+– Chinelo Nwobbi